NevoHainberg/The-Beast-Forensic-Kit/README.md

  Important Note:
 This repository contains the scripts and the folder structure I designed. **It does not include the third-party tools** (like KAPE or Thor).
 To use this kit, you need to download the binaries and place them in the correct folders (Step One / Step Two) as explained in the Playbook.

-*Created as part of my Cyber Security learning journey.*